 Course Description: Biochemistry and Cell Biology III

-This course comprises: Protein Biochemistry and Biotechnology III (MCBG3005); Enzymology III (MCBG3008); Advanced Cell Biology III (MCBG3010); Information Pathways & Bioinformatics III (MCBG3009).
+This course comprises: Protein Biochemistry and Biotechnology III (MCBG3005A); Enzymology III (MCBG3008A ); Advanced Cell Biology III (MCBG3010A); Advanced Immunology (MCBG3037A).
+For an overview of these courses refer to the relevant syllabus section.

 Course Description: Applied Bioinformatics III